afsalthaj/my_tech_talks/kafka-meets-fp.md

 ## What's covered:

-- Sharing general experience with kafka in IAG for last ~3 months
+- Sharing general experience with kafka for last ~3 months
 - How can we reduce the bugs, runtime errors ?
 - Importance of test, a few practices followed.
 - Sharing a few code snippets that may be interesting.